Loan repayment insurance terms

 - The date of the occurrence of the insured event is deemed to be the date of issue of the certificate of incapacity for work.

-- The insurance benefit is paid on the assumption that the insured person is not working.
+- The insurance indemnity is paid on condition that the insured person does not work during the period of temporary incapacity for work.

 General principles for indemnification